jakobatgithub/TicTacToe/README.md

 These techniques significantly reduce computational complexity and memory requirements, making the reinforcement learning process more efficient.

+## 🧩 State Shapes

+The implementation supports multiple state representations for the game board:

+- **Flat**: A 1D array representing the board as a single vector.
+- **2D Grid**: A 2D array representing the board as a grid.
+- **One-Hot Encoding**: A 3D array with separate channels for 'X', 'O', and empty cells.

+These state shapes allow flexibility in how the game state is processed by different neural network architectures.

+## 🌐 Periodic and Non-Periodic Boundary Conditions

+The game supports both periodic and non-periodic boundary conditions:

+- **Periodic**: The board wraps around, allowing moves on one edge to connect with the opposite edge.
+- **Non-Periodic**: Standard Tic Tac Toe rules without wrapping.

+Periodic boundary conditions introduce additional complexity and are useful for exploring generalizations of the game.

+## 🧠 Neural Network Architectures

+The project includes several neural network architectures for approximating the Q-function:

+1. **Fully Connected Network (FCN)**:
+   - Suitable for flat state representations.
+   - Uses dense layers to process the state.

+2. **Convolutional Neural Network (CNN)**:
+   - Processes 2D or one-hot encoded states.
+   - Captures spatial relationships on the board.

+3. **Fully Convolutional Network (FullyCNN)**:
+   - Designed for periodic boundary conditions.
+   - Uses convolutional layers with circular padding to respect periodicity.

+4. **Equivariant Neural Network**:
+   - Leverages board symmetries to tie weights and biases.
+   - Requires flat state representations and an odd-sized board.

+These architectures provide flexibility for experimenting with different configurations and learning strategies.

 ## 📂 File Overview

 Here is a list of all files in the `src` folder and their purposes: